Join an Existing Data Exchange

 - Be aware of changes to the current Node Specifications and Protocol.
 Upgrading your node may be needed and could require assistance from a developer.

-- Most flows to EPA require submissions to be checked via the CDX Test Node before the data is sent to the CDX Production Node.
+- Most flows to EPA require submissions to be checked via the appropriate CDX Test Node endpoint before the data is sent to the CDX Production Node.
 To submit your files to the CDX Production Node, you must have successfully submitted data to the Test Node and have acquired a different NAAS operator account for the CDX Production Node from the Exchange Network Help Desk.

 |Exchange Network Help Desk